 2. How to sell?

-As lawyers we are all sales people, otherwise how would we very get a client?
+As lawyers, we are all sales people, otherwise how would we get a client?
 So why is it that these types of classes are not taught in law school?
-We sell out abilities that we are the best attorney for the client but knowing this skill, and it is a skill, would have saved a lot of heart arch and rejection from potential clients.
+We sell out abilities that we are the best attorney for the client but knowing this skill, and it is a skill, would have saved a lot of heartache and rejection from potential clients.

 3. How to run your own practice?

-Upon graduating from law school, attorneys are expected to work for law firms, it’s just an understanding, but for those who want to carve their own path in the legal industry are never prepared on how to go out on their own and run their own law firm.
-I learnt the hard way by trial and error and I could have saved a lot of wasted money if I knew the basis of what to expect and what tools I would need for my firm.
+Upon graduating from law school, attorneys are expected to work for law firms, it’s just an understanding.
+But those who want to carve their own path in the legal industry are never prepared for how to go out on their own and run their own law firm.
+I learned the hard way by trial and error and I could have saved a lot of wasted money if I knew the basis of what to expect and what tools I would need for my firm.

 4. How much time is involved?

-Being an attorney is not like having a 9 to 5 job.
+Being an attorney is not like having a nine-to-five job.
 As the law is always changing, you are constantly learning about new laws and constantly conducting research.
 You have to be prepared to put in extra hours.
 I guess that’s why they call it “practicing law.”

 5. Being an attorney does not mean you are rich